 For people looking for awesome fishing spots, Mille Lacs Lake offers just the ideal features for you.
-In fact, it is considered the best lake in Minnesota for fishing.
-The lake is a popular fishing ground for Walleye, Muskie, Northern Pike, Large & Smallmouth Bass, and Jumbo Perch.
+It is considered the best lake in Minnesota for fishing.
+The lake is a popular fishing ground for Walleye, Muskie, Northern Pike, Large and smallmouth Bass, and Jumbo Perch.

-Guides here are also quite friendly and will help you find just the perfect place for your fishing activities.
-The lake, which also doubles as the second largest lake in Minnesota, has an area of 132,000 acres, and a max depth of over 40ft, (which is a bit shallow).
+Guides here are also friendly and will help you find the perfect place for your fishing activities.
+The lake, which also doubles as the second largest lake in Minnesota, has an area of 132,000 acres and a max depth of over 40 feet (making it quite a shallow lake).

 7. Lake Harriet

-Named after Harriet Lovejoy, who settled in Fort Snelling in 1819, this is another incredible lake both for locals and visitors.
-The lake lies between Minnehaha Creek and Bde Maka Ska in the south-west region of Minneapolis.
+Named after Harriet Lovejoy, who settled in Fort Snelling in 1819, this is another incredible lake for locals and visitors.
+The lake lies between Minnehaha Creek and Bde Maka Ska in the southwest region of Minneapolis.

 In terms of area, the lake covers approximately 335 acres, with its max depth reaching 85ft.
 With its proximity to the city, the lake is quite popular as a recreational facility.

 Besides the cycling and walking trails that encircle the lake, people also use it for sailing.
 The two beaches on this lake make it even more famous, especially for visitors during the hot summer.